samturton2/Engineering74/README.md

 ```
 git add .
 git commit -m " logical commit message "
+#to check status of files in repo
+git status
+#only for the first commit of the repo
+git branch -M main
+git remote add origin git@github.com:USER_NAME/repo_name.git
+#push changed files to github
 git push -u origin main
+#pull changes on github to localhost
+git pull
 ```

 - go back to the github repo to verify the changes